 Properties on DFDL annotations may be one or more of the following types

-DFDL string literal The property represents a sequence of literal bytes or characters which appear in the data stream.
-The value type is a restriction of the XSDL xs:token, further disallowing the space character.
+DFDL string literal: The property represents a sequence of literal bytes or characters which appear in the data stream.
+The value type is a restriction of the XSDL xs:token that further disallows the space character.
 DFDL entities must be used to express whitespace in a DFDL String Literal.